 A "black out" period is a period during which you may not execute transactions in Company securities.
 Please bear in mind that even if a black out period is not in effect, at no time may you trade in Company securities if you are aware of material nonpublic information about the Company.
 For example, if the Company issues a quarterly earnings release and you are aware of other material nonpublic information not disclosed in the earnings release, you may not trade in Company securities.
 Earnings Black Out Periods.
-You may not buy or sell Company securities during the period beginning four weeks prior to the last day of each fiscal quarter or fiscal year of the Company and ending at the opening of the trading market on the first full business day following the public release of the financial results for such fiscal quarter or year (for example, by means of a press release, a publicly accessibly conference call or a governmental filing).
-For example, the fourth quarter of fiscal 2020 ends on January 31, 2020, and the Company issues its earnings release for that quarter on March 11, 2020 prior to the opening of markets.
-Therefore, employees are prohibited from purchasing or selling the Company's common stock between January 4, 2020 and March 12, 2020 (except selling pursuant to a Company-approved 10b5-1 plan as described below).
+You may not buy or sell Company securities during the period beginning four weeks prior to the last day of each fiscal quarter or fiscal year of the Company and ending at the opening of the trading market on the second business day following the public release of the financial results for such fiscal quarter or year (for example, by means of a press release, a publicly accessibly conference call or a governmental filing).
+For example, the second quarter of fiscal 2015 ended on August 2, 2014, and the Company issued its earnings release for that quarter on September 10, 2014.
+Therefore, employees were prohibited from purchasing or selling the Company's common stock between July 4, 2014 and September 12, 2014 (except selling pursuant to a Company-approved 10b5-1 plan as described below).
 In accordance with this Policy, the Company will from time to time advise interested parties of the expected timing of its earnings releases.

 Event-Specific Black Out Periods.
 The Company reserves the right to impose trading black out periods from time to time when, in the judgment of the Company, a black out period is warranted.
 A black out period may be imposed for any reason, including the Company's involvement in a material transaction, the anticipated issuance of interim earnings guidance or other material public announcements.
 The existence of an event-specific black out period may not be announced, or may be announced only to those who are aware of the transaction or event giving rise to the black out period.
-If you are made aware of the existence of an event-specific black out period, you should not disclose the existence of such black out period to any other person.
+If you are made aware of the existence of an event-specific black out period to any other person.
 Individuals that are subject to event-specific black out periods will be contacted when these periods are instituted from time to time.